You wanna know what the best vape temp is?

 To make things complicated there are a whole bunch of factors that will affect the best temp to vaporize at, some of which include:

 Generally you want to set your vape at a temperature that allows your material to be thoroughly and completely vaporized.
 You want it to be a nice even brown color when it’s done, and it should look something like this:

-Below is one of the first videos I ever made where I talk about vape temps, the quality is pretty rough but there’s some decent info in there:
+Hey, check out one of the first videos I ever made where I talk about vape temps.
+The quality is pretty rough, but there’s some pretty decent info in there!